Christina-hshi/psirc/README.md

 - **HDF5 C libraries**

 ## <a name="install"></a>Installation
+The first part of psirc was implemented with Perl script, which can be run directly.
+The second part of psirc was implemented with C and C++.
 ```
     git clone https://github.com/Christina-hshi/psirc.git
     cd psirc
     cd psirc-quant
+    #you may need to compile htslib under "ext/htslib" by following the README there ("make install" is optional)
     mkdir release
     cd release
     cmake ..